-The City of Mukilteo is located in Snohomish County 25 miles north of Seattle with shorelines on the eastern side of Possession Sound, or which represents Mukilteo's western shoreline (see-Figure 1: Regional ContextCity of Mukilteo Vicinity Map).
-The northern shoreline and is the most heavily developed and is on the western-most portion of Port Gardner Bay adjacent to the City of Everett's western-most shoreline.
+The City of Mukilteo is located in Snohomish County 25 miles north of Seattle with shorelines on the east side of Possession Sound, which represents Mukilteo's western shoreline (see Figure 1: City of Mukilteo Vicinity Map).
+The north shoreline is the most heavily developed and is on the westernmost portion of Port Gardner Bay adjacent to the City of Everett's westernmost shoreline.